 - 1. Notify the Fire Department of loss of water, as the sprinkler system will not function. - 2.
 If the water loss is widespread, the Local Water Division should be contacted and an estimate obtained as to how long it will be until water pressure is restored. - 3.
-If it is expected that the facility would be without water pressure for more than 4 hours, then: - (1) The bottled water company should be contacted for potable water for drinking and cooking, and - a) The facility shall have on hand agequate bottle water supply to assure 3 days of water at 1 gallon per resident per day. - b) If bottled water company is unable to provide water 7 days a week, 24 hrs. per day, other water can be obtained through supermarkets or arranged through siste facilities. - (2) The Department of Health Complaint Hotline should be notified. - 4.
+If it is expected that the facility would be without water pressure for more than 4 hours, then: - (1) The Milk Vendor should be contacted for potable water for drinking and cooking, and - a) The facility will have on file a current letter from their dairy company explaining the availability of an emergency water supply to the facility. - b) If the dairy company is unable to provide water 7 days a week, 24 hrs. per day, other arrangements should be made with: - i) a local supermarket open 24 hrs. per day that carries bottled water and/or - ii) a local "spring water" distributor - (2) The Department of Health Complaint Hotline should be notified. - 4.
 If arrangements cannot be made for an emergency water supply, all unnecessary use of water should be restricted or discontinued.
 The Disaster Coordinator may have to: - 1.
-Assign personnel to take water to the units in 5 gallon jugs. - 2.
+Assign personnel to take water to the units in pails. - 2.
 Cancel meetings or other functions, which might bring additional people into the facility. - 3.
-Cancel hairdresser appointments. - 4.
-Extra sources of liquids that will be available on the premises are juices, milk, soft drinks, and water, to be rationed so all persons have one quart per day for three days. - 5.
+Cancel the use of whirlpool tubs by the therapy department. - 4.
+Cancel hairdresser appointments. - 5.
+Extra sources of liquids that will be available on the premises are juices, milk, soft drinks, and water, to be rationed so all persons have one quart per day for three days.
+If advance notice is available, fill bathtubs and add 4 oz. of Clorox per tub. - 6.
 A priority cooking list will be followed per dietary policy.